 Aggravated Speeding in Illinois

 Illinois Aggravated Speeding Lawyers Fagan, Fagan & Davis have represented thousands of Chicago area motorists charged with exceeding the speed limit for decades.
 While the possible punishment for speeding in Illinois always revolved around court costs, fines, traffic school and possible effects on insurance and driving privileges, criminal penalties apply once speeds exceed 26 MPH or more over the limit.
-Aggravated Speeding is now either a Class A or a Class B misdemeanor violation under 625 ILCS 5/11-605.1.
+Aggravated Speeding is now either a Class A misdemeanor (like any misdemeanor criminal charge of a theft, battery or DUI) or a Class B misdemeanor violation under 625 ILCS 5/11-605.1.

 Aggravated Speeding as a Class B Misdemeanor